Lawrytime/Automated-Diagnosis-of-Pneumonia-in-Chest-X-rays/README.md

 ## Image Processing Point of View
 This helps highlight the difference between Pneumonia and Normal lung images.
 This involves subtracting corresponding pixel values from two inages and visualising the resukting image.

+Regions with significant difference (in the center) may indicate the areas affected by pneumonia.

 ![](https://github.com/Lawrytime/Automated-Diagnosis-of-Pneumonia-in-Chest-X-rays/blob/main/assets/img_process.png)

 ##